Towards the end of any visit, many travelers sort through high points, low points, things that didn’t work out, things

 It doesn’t take a detective to feel a difference between Uruguay and Costa Rica.

 Uruguay is more civilized, more geometric, cooler, more European.

 Costa Rica is jungle of monkeys with ancient God’s with forked tongues and curving beaks.

 Costa Rica is one of nature’s great incubators.
-Uruguay is all farming and pasture land.
+Uruguay is farming and pasture land.

-When I look back at the places I go and things I do, they don’t always remember the same as they were first experienced and written up.
+When I look back at the places I go and things I do, they don’t always remember the same.

 In walks, I see other places I might like to stay in San Jose, Costa Rica.

 This Inn has been passed before and always merits a second glance.

 From the outside, it appears Hemingway really might have resided in one of the upstairs rooms and composed at a little desk with an old typewriter and pages of manuscripts edited and reworked with handwritten notes in the margins.
 From the outside, I have always thought this place would be expensive but a yard sign says rooms start at forty dollars a night.
 As much as I like the Hotel Aranjuez, this little Inn, even by peeking through the front door at a winding stairway and a front desk with photos and paintings on the wall behind it, seems grand.